3 Squadron Stories

-Historian Andrew ARTHY from Western Australia has recently published some that reveals a previously-unknown incident on 12 October 1941, when the greatest German “Ace” of the desert war, Hans Joachim MARSEILLE, almost had his career prematurely terminated when he was shot down by Allied pilots.
-(Fortunately for Marseille, he lived to tell the tale and went on to .)
+Historian Andrew ARTHY from Western Australia has recently published some startling research that reveals a previously-unknown incident on 12 October 1941, when the greatest German “Ace” of the desert war, Hans Joachim MARSEILLE, almost had his career prematurely terminated when he was shot down by Allied pilots.
+(Fortunately for Marseille, he lived to tell the tale and went on to great success.)

 3SQN Kittyhawks also featured in that day’s frenetic combats.
 Andrew says: “Congratulations on your excellent No.3 Squadron RAAF website, which is often a useful source for my research.”

 Our member Des SHEEHAN, whose father Malcolm was a 3AFC pilot in WW1, has been doing some shopping on the Internet, where a genuine WW1 flying helmet and goggles came up for sale.
 These were formerly the property of Sgt Arthur EAGLES, a 3AFC ground-crew Armourer.
 (Groundcrew often flew on test flights in the RE8s after conducting maintenance.)